 Besides coaching on demand, there are several other types of coaching which can address many different issues.
 For example:

 - An executive coach can be a sounding board during times of crisis and can provide you with a structured approach to leading your organization through unforeseen circumstances.
 The key is to be clear on desired outcomes and work with a coach in a way that emphasizes improved performance.

-For instance, senior executives and high potentials may benefit from coaching that allows them to build on existing strengths, develop strategies for leading in new or complex situations, and push their goals forward.
+- Senior executives and high potentials may benefit from coaching that helps them develop strategies for leading in new or complex situations, build on existing strengths, and push their goals forward.
 One leader may work with a coach to go from “good to great.”
 Another may use coaching to shorten her ramp-up time in a new role or to help navigate a significant increase in responsibilities.

-For middle managers, coaching can reinvigorate a job or even a career.
-A coach can help a leader identify strengths, skills to be developed, and strategies for improvement.
+- For middle managers, coaching can reinvigorate a job or even a career.
+A coach can help a leader identify skills to be developed, key strengths, and strategies for improvement.
 Coaching can focus on achieving goals within a leader’s current job or move in new directions.

-Derailing executives stand to gain from leadership coaching, too.
-Coaching helps these previously successful leaders, who for any number of reasons have jeopardized their prospects, to identify problem areas and make tangible performance improvements that serve the needs of the organization and the individual.
+- Derailing executives can benefit from coaching to improve performance, too.
+It can help these previously successful leaders, who for any number of reasons might have jeopardized their prospects, to identify problem areas and make tangible performance improvements that serve the needs of the organization and the individual.